 Cigars and Perfumes II: Create Your Own Pairings

 In our previous article, we provided a few specific pairing examples, for starters in this unusual pairing world.
 In line with our overall philosophy about personalization, in this article we will not provide pairings with branded products.
 Roberto will teach us how to categorize the perfumes.
-Categorizing is not to be seen as a limitation in this case, but rather as a help in understanding how to further pair perfumes and cigars.
+Categorizing is not to be seen as a limitation in this case, but rather as a help in understanding how to further pair cigars and perfumes.
 Roberto will also share what type of perfumes he thinks cigar lovers will appreciate.
 The rest is on us to individually test and identify our best pairings.

 The basic, evergreen question